Disclaimer & risks

 Any compute, storage, bandwidth, or third-party services you run Atelier on — local k3s, cloud VMs, Tailscale subscriptions, container registries, etc. — are billed to you directly.

-The pre-build review and post-build CVE scanning catch a lot, but they don’t catch everything.
+The pre-deploy lint gate and post-build CVE scanning catch a lot, but they don’t catch everything.
 Treat them as belt-and-braces, not a guarantee.

 Data you put into the platform